CollinErickson/MVP2005/HowIMadeThis.md

 R functions that take screenshots to see what PCSX2 is showing!

-1. Run the code at the bottom of `./r/make_rosters_from_zero.R`.
+1. Save a new roster file named YYYYMMDD.
+Run the code at the bottom of `./r/make_rosters_from_zero.R`.
 This takes about 50 hours.
 Use ctrl+shift+2 to interrupt occasionally to save to roster file.
-Save it to a roster file named YYYYMMDD.
-Also save backups of this during the process so that you don't lose 50 hours of progress on accident.
-When saving backups while running, add step-org-substep-subsubstep to the file name so that you know in case you need to go back to it.
+It automatically saves before starting each org and puts the two csv progress files and ps2 file in data/progress_backups.
-If it does crash and anything is lost, you need to edit created_players.csv and create_rosters_from_zero_progress.csv back to the last save point.
+If it does crash and unable to continue, (1) find the latest progress_backups, (2) copy created_players.csv and create_rosters_from_zero_progress.csv and put them into data/,
+(3) copy the ps2 file back to the PCSX2 folder (you actually don't need to if it is the most recent backup) and load that roster file, and (4) continue as before.
 Remaining bugs:
     1. It gave a bunch of Windows errors that it wasn't able to access a file.
 Probably either when it updates created_players.csv or